Postpartum Mental Health and Breastfeeding

 Pump up the Jam: A Breast Pump Guide

-Breast Pumps.
 How do we feel about them?
-Just "super", right?
+Just “super”, right?
 Pumping has become so commonplace on social media and parenting blogs that most parents purchase their pump prior to even having their baby.
 Marketing companies have positioned the breast pump as a necessity in the world of infant feeding.
 Is it really so necessary?
-While a breast pump is a SUPER handy tool, it certainly isn’t required in the way car seats or cribs are.
-Sure, pumping is great for expressing and storing milk for other care givers to feed the baby, for when you are returning to work, or if you just want a night out.
-Many people need to pump in order to boost milk supply, if their baby is in the NICU, or if their baby is working on correct latch and sucking skills.
-Daily use of a breast pump can be a drain.
-I have never heard a

 5 Random (but helpful) Facts about…Labour & Delivery